1. Mold

 Preventing Moisture for Mold Growth

-In order to prevent the accumulated moisture needed for mold to thrive, you must first Ensure proper ventilation in your home.
+To prevent the accumulated moisture needed for mold to thrive, Ensure proper ventilation in your home.
 When there is good clean air circulating throughout your home it prevents mold from being able to grow.

 This means that you should regularly, per the directions, replace your home's air filter to promote good air circulation.

-If you are home it's particularly humid, then that means that there is a chance for moisture to accumulate, especially on your home's walls.
-In order to get the humidity out of your home you should pair good ventilation with the use of a dehumidifier.
+If your home is particularly humid, then there is a chance for moisture to accumulate, especially on the surfaces of walls.
+You should pair good ventilation with a dehumidifier to remove your home's humidity.

 A dehumidifier can help get your home's humidity levels between 30% and 50%.

 It also must be said that any leaky plumbing in your home can cause mold growth.
-Make a point of inspecting your pipes every couple of months to ensure that there are no leaks.
+Make a point of inspecting your pipes every couple of months to ensure no leaks.

 Most Common Areas for Mold Growth

-You need to understand that the most common areas for mold growth in your home are the ones in which there's a higher chance of moisture accumulation.
-This means that areas such as your laundry room, bathroom, or kitchen can be considered potential hot spots for mold growth.
-These are the areas that you need to pay particular attention to for mold growth.
+You need to understand that the most common areas for mold growth in your home are the ones with a higher chance of moisture accumulation.
+This means that areas like your laundry room, bathroom, or kitchen can be considered potential hot spots for mold growth.
+You need to pay particular attention to these areas for mold growth.

 How to Treat Mold-Related Headaches